-Pain management experts Jay M. Shah, MD, and Jeffrey Deygoo, MD, at the SamWell Institute for Pain Management in Colonia, New Jersey, specialize in low back pain and lumbar spinal stenosis and offer many treatment options, including surgery.
+Pain management expert Jay M. Shah, MD at the SamWell Institute for Pain Management in Colonia, New Jersey, specializes in low back pain and lumbar spinal stenosis and offers many treatment options, including surgery.
 The Vertiflex® Superion spinal spacer procedure is a minimally invasive surgery that may provide relief from your symptoms.
 To learn more, schedule a consultation online or by phone today.

 Lumbar spinal stenosis refers to a narrowing of your spinal canal.
 While the narrowing may be a congenital defect or develop after an injury, lumbar spinal stenosis most often develops due to the degenerative changes that occur in your spine as you get older.